 The Chief Justices of the Texas Supreme Court have used a plain, unassuming King James Bible to inaugurate governors and other elected officials for over 150 years.
-Notable figures of Texas history like John Hemphill, James Hogg, "Ma" Ferguson, and former President George W. Bush have laid their left hand upon it and raised their right, swearing allegiance to the state and its laws.
+Notable figures of Texas history like the court’s first Chief Justice John Hemphill, Governors James Hogg and Miriam "Ma" Ferguson, and former President George W. Bush have laid their left hand upon it and raised their right, swearing allegiance to our state and its laws.
 But perhaps the most interesting aspect of the book lies in the mystery of its origin.
-Here at the Court, the Bible is commonly believed to have once belonged to Sam Houston.
-Hence, for many years the book has been referred to as the "Sam Houston Bible."
-Chief Justice Wallace B. Jefferson’s interest in illuminating Texas’ legal history led to an investigation into the Bible’s past.

-It seems the experts agree: the handwriting is Houston’s, from the Texas Republic era prior to 1846.
-We may never know for certain where the Bible came from, but the lore surrounding its origins only adds to its mystique.
+We may never know for certain where the Bible came from, but the Supreme Court of Texas continues to proudly care for our most precious artifact, as it has for hundreds of years.
+The lore surrounding its origins only adds to the mystique.

 Deputy Clerk Max Bickler holding the Bible in 1953.
 Source: The Austin-American Statesman